End of Time

 "Okay folks, there's nothing left to see here," he waved the people out.
 "The authorities will take it from here," They slowly wandered out.
 They looked as confused and bewildered as Crono felt.

-"No doubt they will want to arrest me," Lucca sobbed.
+"No doubt they will want to arrest me," Lucca noted distantly.

 "Crono, if she didn't show up at the target location nor reappeared at the starting point there's no way of telling where she is.
 She could be anywhere and let me tell you it is infinitely more likely that she is someplace where no one could survive.
-She could be in the core of a planet, not even necessarily this one, or in a star or space, or even transported into the middle of the sky where she could plummet to her death.
+She could be in the core of a planet - not even necessarily this one, or in a star or space, or even transported into the middle of the sky where she could plummet to her death.
 Or even in the empty space between dimensions.
 Hell!
 She could be in another dimension.
 There is so much more of all those potential dangers than there is safe land she can stand on."
-Taban had come back in.

 "But she could be alive?"

 "I suppose so… Crono?
 Who was she?
-She looked so familiar,"
+She looked familiar."